Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 Step 5: Update the Initial RAM Filesystem (initramfs)

-Update the kernel’s initial RAM filesystem so these changes take effect immediately on the next boot:
+Update the kernel’s initial RAM filesystem to apply changes on the next boot:

 1